alex-saunders/glicky/README.md

 # 🐭 Glicky

-Getting into modern software development as a beginner is _**hard**_.
+Getting into modern web development as a beginner is _**hard**_.
 Along with learning HTML, CSS, JavaScript and Node.js (the list goes on), developers these days have to learn a whole host of extra skills to get up and running in a modern stack.

 One such skill is operating npm (or yarn) and traversing the terminal as a whole.
 Controlling the terminal requires developers to execute unclear commands and save them to memory (not to mention if you initially learn how to use npm, you're then often encouraged to forget all this and learn how to use yarn!).
 This mental overhead is often daunting for new developers and can lead to unnecessary confusion and burnout.